Below are frequently asked questions that we receive about child adoptions and becoming an adoptive parent.

 Will I Get Historical Information On The Child I Adopt?

 You will be given the child’s foster care history, including: the circumstances involving his or her removal; the child’s medical history, including the birth and delivery information; any assessments or psychological evaluations completed; and the child’s current daily habits and preferences.
 Non-identifying social and medical information about the biological parents and birth family will also be provided.

 Brevard Family Partnership provides after-adoption support in the form of follow-up counseling, a monthly stipend, and child-specific support, as needed.
 For children with special needs, additional financial assistance may be available to help meet their expenses.
 In addition, children adopted out of foster care are eligible for Medicaid until the age of 18.

 Are college tuitions paid for adopted children?

 Yes.
-Children adopted through Brevard Family Partnership are eligible to receive up to four years of college tuition exemption at Florida universities, colleges and vocational training programs until the student reaches the age of 28.
+Children adopted through Brevard Family Partnership are eligible to receive college tuition exemption at Florida universities, colleges and vocational training programs until the student reaches the age of 28.